charming-content/travelwithkids.github.io/_posts/2025-01-30-simple-ninja-foodi-spaghetti-bolognese.md

 ---
 layout: post
-title: "Simple Ninja Foodi Spaghetti Recipe"
+title: "Simple Ninja Foodi Spaghetti Bolognese Recipe"
 categories: recipes
 ---
-# Simple Ninja Foodi Spaghetti Recipe
+# Simple Ninja Foodi Spaghetti Bolognese Recipe

-If you’re looking for an easy, one-pot meal, this Ninja Foodi spaghetti is perfect!
+If you’re looking for an easy, one-pot meal, this Ninja Foodi spaghetti bolognese is perfect!
 With just a few ingredients and minimal cleanup, you’ll have a delicious meal ready in no time.

 ### Ingredients